-As state literacy leaders bring instruction into alignment with the science of reading and seek effective ways to accelerate their students’ mastery of foundational reading skills, the K–12 SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) program has been increasingly recognized as a valuable, evidence-based resource.
+As states bring instruction into alignment with the science of reading and seek effective ways to accelerate students’ mastery of foundational skills, the evidence-based SIPPS® program for grades K–12 has been widely recognized as a valuable resource.

-State departments of education including those of Louisiana, Colorado, Arizona, Mississippi, Utah, New Mexico, Nevada, and Rhode Island have vetted and approved SIPPS as high-quality, research-based instructional materials for their schools and districts.
+State departments of education including those of Virginia, Kansas, Ohio, Louisiana, Colorado, Arizona, Maryland, Mississippi, Utah, Idaho, New Mexico, Nevada, and Rhode Island, have vetted and approved SIPPS as high-quality, evidence-based instructional materials for schools and districts.

 The Evidence Base for SIPPS